NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/globus_example.rst

 * use scp to a NOAA RDHPCS DTN (using pre-configured ssh port tunnels)
 * use scp to a NOAA RDHPCS UDTN
-* use Globus Connect Personal to transfer data between a NOAA RDHPCS UDTN and your local laptop/workstation.
+* use Globus Connect Personal to tr ansfer data between a NOAA RDHPCS UDTN and your local laptop/workstation.

 NOAA RDHPCS considers your laptop/workstation as a Globus Untrusted Endpoint.

 Some benefits of using Globus Connect Personal with UDTNs:

 * Data can be transferred directly between your computer and an Untrusted Endpoint.
 * Faster transfer rates as compared to scp and sftp.
 * Data transfers automatically suspends and resumes as your computer goes to sleep, wakes up, or reboots.

 The mechanism for transferring data between your laptop/workstation (Untrusted Endpoint) and a NOAA RDHPCS UDTN is exactly the same.
 See `<Globus Connect Personal <https://www.globus.org/globus-connect-personal>`_ for information about setting up your laptop/workstation as a Globus Personal Endpoint.